Here we share our epoxy floor over tiles guide including what is, what to consider, types of coatings, and how to apply it on tiled shower floors.

 Terrazzo is a cement-based luxurious material used for centuries.
 Epoxy terrazzo, an alternative to cement terrazzo, made its way to the market in the 1970s.
 Since then, it has gained popularity due to its aesthetic appeal and durability at a fraction of the price.

-Epoxy terrazzo is available in vibrant color options and aggregates.
-Unlike cement terrazzo, epoxy terrazzo cannot tolerate UV rays as it is thin-set.
-This makes it an ideal coat for indoors.
+Epoxy-resin terrazzo is available in vibrant color options and aggregates.
+Unlike cement terrazzo, it cannot tolerate UV rays as it is thin-set.
+This makes it an ideal coat for indoors and gives a sophisticated look to your home without breaking the bank, costing about $15 per square foot to install.

-As the name suggests, epoxy-flake coating combines decorative flakes and clear epoxy.
+As the name suggests, epoxy-flake coating combines decorative flakes and clear resin.
 This combination results in colorful patterns, textures, and designs that resemble granite and quartz.
 Aside from its appealing look, the epoxy-flake coating provides a non-slip solution.

 Can You Epoxy Over Shower Floor Tiles?

-An epoxy floor is a great option when looking for a water-resistant material.
+Epoxy-resin floors are a great option when looking for a water-resistant material.
 It does well in humid and damp places like restrooms.
 But, since it is also non-porous, one main concern is how slippery the surface can get when wet.

-You can buy additives like fine silica sand and aluminum oxide, although you should take caution when you use these as they can be harsh on bare skin.
-Mixing polymer grit with the epoxy coating is your best option for the bathroom.
+You can buy additives like fine silica sand and aluminum oxide, although you should be cautious when using these as they can be harsh on bare skin.
+Mixing polymer grit with the coating is your best option for the bathroom.
+Not all shower floor tiles are compatible with epoxies.
+Again, it depends on the type and condition of your floor.

-I have about 160 Sq.
+4. I have about 160 Sq.
 Ft.
 Saltillo Tile Floor.
 Half is new and other half is old.
-Can't match the color.
+Can’t match the color.
 Can it be Epoxy coated on top so it looks all same color?
-Any other inexpensive solution...other than replacing the old half.
+Any other inexpensive solution…other than replacing the old half.